Lumi-supercomputer/lumi-userguide/docs/computing/jobs/partitions.md

 within a node.
 However, some nodes are reserved for smaller allocations and debugging.

+A list of the available partitions can be obtained using the `sinfo` command.
+To get a shorter summary, use `sinfo -s`.

 ## Slurm partitions allocatable by node

 The following partitions are available for allocation by node.
 When using